 - reinvested in providing adequate housing for low-income groups.
 While the demand remains unmet in the informal sector, there is an excess supply in the formal sector. - 4.
 Develop a deliberate "Economic Development Strategy" as a major platform for wealth creation, with a strong emphasis on the informal economy, which is deeply rooted in the African settlement growth pattern. - 5.
 Establish a dedicated unit to address issues of informality, including data collection, registration, formalization, business development, access to finance, and resources. - 6.
-Incorporate informal business opportunireview process and formulate a detailed
+Incorporate informal business opportunities as part of the Abuja Master Plan (AMP) review process and formulate a detailed implementation plan.